-Bootstrapping founders usually start with their own savings and mostly rely on self-financing, hard work and luck to succeed.
+Bootstrapping founders usually start with their own savings and mostly rely on self-financing, hard work, and luck to succeed.
 The predominant strategy bootstrapped companies take is quickly reaching a stage where sales revenue could fund the business.
-Bootstrapping is fundamentally different from venture-backed companies and small scale freelancing.
+Bootstrapping is fundamentally different from venture-backed companies and small-scale freelancing.

 According to Marketing Guru Seth Godin, bootstrapping is “a third way to be independent.
 Not the daily struggle of the gig-seeking freelancer, nor the high-stakes VC world of the big-time entrepreneur.
 Instead, the bootstrapper finds freedom early and often, by building an enterprise that customers want so much that they become the source of funding.
 Bootstrapping is freedom via service.
 Finding ways to connect and lead and serve customers so well that they can’t imagine doing it without you.”

 While equity financing remains a hot topic in media and startup circles across the world, almost 80% of all companies don’t raise any external investment and are funded by founders and paid customers.
-In fact, a growing number of founders are now showing interest in bootstrapping and building their business with the support from paying customers instead of giving up control of their companies for external funding.
+In fact, a growing number of founders are now showing interest in bootstrapping and building their businesses with the support of paying customers instead of giving up control of their companies for external funding.

 Externally funded companies enjoy certain benefits such as easier access to resources, distributed risk, and the ability to freely invest in growth.

-Similarly, when you raise external investment your control shrinks and with money comes the temptation to waste and spend money in areas where you should not.
+Similarly, when you raise external investment your control shrinks, and with money comes the temptation to waste and spend money in areas where you should not.

 At the same time, raising money is a time-consuming endeavor.
 Many founders told us that it takes a minimum of six months of work to close a deal and it is a full-time effort.

 A lot of what type of financing mechanism you should choose for your business depends on the type of business and your personal preference.
-However, there are certain advantages bootstrapped companies enjoy that diminishes when you become a venture-backed company.
+However, there are certain advantages bootstrapped companies enjoy that diminish when you become a venture-backed company.